whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/datetime-data-wrangling-operations.md

 author: Kan Nishida
 ---

-# 5 Most Common Date/Time Data Wrangling Operations with Exploratory | by Kan Nishida | learn data science
+# 5 Most Common Date/Time Data Wrangling Operations with Exploratory | by Kan Nishida | Learn Data Science

 ---

 Does your data include Date and Time?

 That’s great!
 You can analyze your data from many different perspectives.